rmm286/grapebot_simulation/README.md

 ***

+Note: Working on developing a single file download.

 ROS is built in a catkin workspace.
 Read more about catkin [here](http://wiki.ros.org/action/fullsearch/catkin/conceptual_overview?action=fullsearch&context=180&value=linkto%3A%22catkin%2Fconceptual_overview%22).

 To build, navigate to the catkin workspace, remove any build files and run catkin_make.